 Prerequisite: None.
 Offered in the fall semester.
 This course promotes raising the food safety and sanitation competency level of all food service professionals.
 Topics covered include causes and prevention of food borne illness, safe food purchasing, receiving, storage, sanitizing equipment, HCAPP, regulations, inspections, and crisis management.
 Students must successfully complete the final examination from the Educational Foundations of the National Restaurant Association to receive a final grade in the course.
-To be eligible to sit for the CDM Credentialing Exam, students must earn a grade of "C" or higher in this course.
+This course meets the competencies approved by the Association of Nutrition & Foodservice Professionals.
+To be eligible to sit for the CDM Credentialing Exam, students must complete all courses in the program, earning a grade of "C" or higher.

 Prerequisite: Completed or concurrently enrolled in DIET 1002 Food Safety and Sanitation, DIET 1012 Managing Food Service Programs, or documented food preparation in an institutional food service operation or consent of Dietary Program Director.
 Offered in the fall semester and on demand.
 This course consists of 50 hours of hands-on, supervised experience in the food services department in a hospital, extended care, or health-related facility.
 It is designed to complement/reinforce the lecture classroom and activities.
 Students must be able to stand for prolonged periods of time and lift up to 50 pounds.
-To be eligible to sit for the CDM Credentialing Exam, students must earn a grade of "C" or higher in this course.
+This course meets the competencies approved by the Association of Nutrition & Foodservice Professionals.
+To be eligible to sit for the CDM Credentialing Exam, students must complete all courses in the program, earning a grade of "C" or higher.

 Prerequisite: None.
 Offered in the fall semester.
 This course is a study of the organization and management of food service systems.
 Topics covered include planning, organizing, directing, controlling, and evaluating food service systems.
 There is a focus throughout the course relating solid food service system practices and high-quality outcomes.
-To be eligible to sit for the CDM Credentialing Exam, students must earn a grade of "C" or higher in this course.
+This course meets the competencies approved by the Association of Nutrition & Foodservice Professionals.
+To be eligible to sit for the CDM Credentialing Exam, students must complete all courses in the program, earning a grade of "C" or higher.

 Prerequisite: Completed or concurrently enrolled in DIET 1002 Food Safety and Sanitation, DIET 1013 Managing Food Service Programs, or documented food preparation in an institutional food service operation or consent of Dietary Program Director.
 Offered in the spring semester.
 This course consists of 50 hours of hands-on, supervised experience in the food services department in a hospital, extended care, or health-related facility.
 It is designed to complement/reinforce the lecture classroom and activities.
 Students must be able to stand for prolonged periods of time and lift up to 50 pounds.
 To be eligible to sit for the CDM Credentialing Exam, students must earn a grade of "C" or higher in this course.
+This course meets the competencies approved by the Association of Nutrition & Foodservice Professionals.
+To be eligible to sit for the CDM Credentialing Exam, students must complete all courses in the program, earning a grade of "C" or higher.